HKNHackathon120/R.-E.-Bowser/Challenge 1 - The enigma/README.md

 ## Documentation

-To solve this challenge you need to understand how the encryption is done.
-This can help you find which possible attack to do to decrypt the file.
+### Step 1: Understand the vulnerability

+The file responsible for the encryption has a flaw in how the encryption is implemented.

+### Step 2: Decrypt the file

+Based on the vulnerability found in the previous step, there are two possible ways to solve it.

 ## Evaluation Criteria

-The evaluation will be based on the number of people that are able to provides the position.
-After a certain number of people solve the challenge, the points assigned will be reduced.
+Evaluation will be based on the number of participants who are able to provide the correct coordinates.
+After a certain number of participants solve the challenge, the points awarded will decrease.

 ## Submission